Puerto Rico Electric Power Authority

-The Puerto Rico Electric Power Authority (PREPA; Spanish: LUMA, AEE) was an electric power company owned by the Commonwealth of Puerto Rico responsible for electricity generation, power distribution, and power transmission on the island.
-PREPA was the only entity authorized to conduct such business in Puerto Rico, making it a government monopoly, until on January 22, 2018, former governor of Puerto Rico, Ricardo Rossello, announced that all assets of the company will be sold in a general privatization of PREPA.
+The Puerto Rico Electric Power Authority (PREPA; Spanish: AEE) is an electric power company owned by the Commonwealth of Puerto Rico responsible for electricity generation, power distribution, and power transmission on the island.

-The authority was ruled by a board of directors appointed by the governor with the advice and consent of the Senate.
-After 2014, PREPA was subject to the Puerto Rico Energy Commission, another government agency whose board of directors was also appointed by the governor.
+Before 2014, the authority was managed by a board of directors appointed by the governor with the advice and consent of the Senate.
+After 2014, PREPA was managed by the Puerto Rico Energy Commission, a government agency whose board of directors was appointed by the governor.

 Hurricane Maria in September 2017 destroyed PREPA's distribution network, creating a blackout in all parts of the island.

+In 2017, PREPA declared bankruptcy and began a privatization process.
+In 2021, as part of the privatization process, Luma Energy took over Puerto Rico's power transmission and distribution system.
+In 2023, Genera PR, a subsidiary of New Fortress Energy, took over operation of the island's power plants.

 History

-PREPA was originally named the Puerto Rico Water Resources Authority (PRWRA) which was created by Law No. 83 of May 2, 1941, during the governorship of Rexford G. Tugwell.
+PREPA was originally named the Puerto Rico Water Resources Authority (PRWRA), created by Act 83 on May 2, 1941, during the governorship of Rexford G. Tugwell.
 Government-owned, PRWRA unified diverse regional and local electric power companies into one unified electric grid.

-Maintenance budget

-Over the years the budget for maintenance, such as clearing trees near power lines, has diminished: in 2007 it was $251 million and in 2014 it was $202 million.
+In 1979, under Law 71, PRWRA changed its name to the Puerto Rico Electric Power Authority (PREPA), since hydropower was no longer the primary source of energy in Puerto Rico.

 Outages

 Throughout its history, PREPA has suffered several outages that have left regions or the entire island of Puerto Rico without power.

-In August 2012 14,000 residents where left without power following the passing of tropical storm Isaac.
+In August 2012, 14,000 residents were left without power following Tropical Storm Isaac.

-One of these islandwide outages occurred on September 20, 2016, due to a fire at one of PREPA's plants—Central Aguirre.
+One of these islandwide outages occurred on September 20, 2016, due to a fire at one a PREPA facility known as Central Aguirre.
 All of Puerto Rico was without power for three days.

-On occasion, entire sectors are reportedly left without power when an animal, such as a cat or an iguana, causes damage to the system.
+On occasion, entire sectors have reportedly been left without power when an animal, such as a cat or an iguana, has caused damage to the grid.